crh19970307/BOP2017/README.md

 Folder *script* contains the script for training, testing.

 ----
-If you have questions or ideas, create an issue and I will reply to you in a week.
+If you have questions or ideas, just create an issue.